jason-tung/MKS21X/README.md

 adds as many words as possible from an external file onto a char arry in random orientations (much like a real wordsearch).

 imported random to make random-seeds

+ill edit this soon
+soon as in after i budget time to sleep